material-motion/material-motion/specifications/transactions.md

 **Operations**: Transactions should support the following operations:

-    # Associate an intention with a target.
+    # Associate an Intention with a target.
     add(intention, target)

-    # Associate a named intention with a target.
+    # Associate a named Intention with a target.
     set(intention, name, target)

-    # Remove a named intention with a target.
+    # Remove any named Intention from a target.
     unset(name, target)